Skip to content

 Option Description Default

---assign-rsid Assign rsID to variants False
+--assign-rsid Assign rsID to variants (auto runs fix_chr + fix_pos if basic_check not run) False

 --ref-rsid-tsv Reference rsID HDF5 file (legacy name, accepts HDF5 path) None